wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 The application is calling the keypad component’s `cancelAction()` method.
 Take note of `nativeElement`.
 That is needed and comes from ElementRef.

+## Using Angular to create Web Components

+Now, let’s get meta.
+Throughout this series, we’ve been discussing how to use Web Components in various frameworks, but what if the framework could be used to create Web Components.
+That is what is accomplished with [Angular Elements](https://angular.io/guide/elements).
+So if you really like Angular, you never have to leave the ecosystem.